-It will be the first run predominantly online, with households receiving a letter with a unique access code, allowing them to complete the questionnaire on their computers, phones or tablets.
+Census 2021 will be the first run predominantly online, with households receiving a letter with a unique access code allowing them to complete the questionnaire on their computers, phones or tablets.
 Paper copies are available upon request.

-Census day is Sunday 21 March, but households across the country will receive letters with online codes allowing them to take part from early March.
+Census day will be on Sunday 21 March, but households will soon receive letters with online codes explaining how they can participate.

 Results will be available within 12 months, although personal records will be locked away for 100 years, kept safe for future generations.